Mint-Hero/mint-hero-references/README.md

-# Mint Hero contracts
+# Mint Hero references
-A list of all validated and deployed contracts used by MintHero.
-This list link to the validated code on the blockchain explorer.
+A list of all validated and deployed contracts used by MintHero, all links related to Mint Hero and more.

 ## Cronos mainnet